top of page

 1/8 tsp white pepper

-1 cup (240 ml) room temperature water
+1 cup (240 ml) strained water

 method

 NOTE: You can also make naturally colorful Lo Bak Go with the addition of 1/3 cup grated purple sweet potato or 2-3 tablespoons of grated beetroot.
+Or simply make the cakes with purple daikon or watermelon radishes.

 See also Taro Cake